 The amendment received wider support from the Lords.

-arrangement that will be treated as compliant with the age-verification regulator's requirements.
-Since the arrangements for data retention and protection will be made in the guidance, the Government asked Lord Paddick to withdraw the amendment.
+outline types of arrangement that will be treated as compliant with the age-verification regulator's requirements.
+Since the arrangements for data retention and protection will be made in the guidance, the Government asked Lord Paddick to withdraw the

 It is a bit of a fad to berate the social networks for passing on 'fake news' and other user posts deemed harmful to politicians and their jobs.